puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_expressions.markdown

 * [Arrays][] --- Tests whether one of the members of the array is identical to the left operand (case-sensitive).
 * [Hashes][] --- Tests whether the hash has a **key** identical to the left operand (case-sensitive).

+The future parser also supports using a [regular expression][regex] for the left operand, with slightly different behavior depending on the right operand:

+* [Strings][] --- Tests whether the right operand matches the regular expression.
+* [Arrays][] --- Tests whether one of the members of the array matches the regular expression.
+* [Hashes][] --- Tests whether the hash has a **key** that matches the regular expression.

 Examples:

 {% highlight ruby %}